scalar-labs/scalardl/docs/getting-started-auditor.md

 #scalar.dl.ledger.auditor.cert_version=1
 ```

-You first need to set `scalar.dl.ledger.auditor.enabled` to true to let Ledger know if it is using Auditor.
+You first need to set `scalar.dl.ledger.auditor.enabled` to true to let Ledger know if the Scalar DL system uses Auditor.
 Note that you also need to enable `scalar.dl.ledger.proof.enabled` and set a proper private key to `scalar.dl.ledger.proof.private_key_path` since Auditor uses [AssetProof](how-to-use-proof.md) to work.
 If they are not properly and consistently configured, Ledger will throw an exception.

-Also, Ledger manages an Auditor's certificate, i.e., Auditor needs to register its certificate to Ledger, and uses the certificate to validate a request signed by Auditor's private key to identify the request origin; thus, the certificate holder ID (`scalar.dl.ledger.auditor.cert_holder_id`) and version (`scalar.dl.ledger.auditor.cert_version`) are required.
+Also, Ledger manages an Auditor's certificate (i.e., Auditor needs to register its certificate to Ledger) and uses the certificate to validate a request signed by Auditor's private key to identify the request origin; thus, the certificate holder ID (`scalar.dl.ledger.auditor.cert_holder_id`) and version (`scalar.dl.ledger.auditor.cert_version`) are required to be set as well.
 By default, Ledger assumes Auditor registers its certificate with a name `auditor` and version `1`.

-You also need to configure the properties of Auditor as follows:
+For the properties of Auditor, you need to configure the following entries:
 ```
 [auditor.properties]
 #scalar.dl.auditor.ledger.cert_holder_id=ledger